UPCOMING EVENTS

 The Kirchner Cabin and Archaeology of the Little Sioux River Corridor

 Mark Anderson is the archaeologist at the Sanford Museum.
 Mark worked for the Office of the State Archaeologist at the University of Iowa for over thirty years and after retiring from that position moved to Storm Lake, IA.
-Mark will also be working with the museum’s gradiometer and will be available to do contract work for individuals or groups that need that technology.
+Mark works with the Sanford museum’s gradiometer and will be available to do contract work for individuals or groups that need that technology.
 He leads the Northwest Chapter of Iowa Archaeology Society meetings as well as editing the Chapter’s newsletters.

 Mark Anderson